Advice to Applicants

 Do you have a good sense of why Religious Studies at Brown is a good fit for your interests?

+Admission is based not simply on the academic potential of the applicant but also on the match between the applicant's interests and the areas of expertise of Department faculty.
 Every year, we receive applications from prospective students who do not demonstrate much awareness of the areas of expertise of our faculty, and whose own interests would not be well-served at Brown.
-All applicants should read our website carefully, and take time to learn something about the specific research and teaching interests of our faculty, available on our research profiles.
+All applicants should read our website carefully, and take time to learn something about the specific research and teaching interest of our faculty, available on our research profiles.
 Don't just crib a line or two off our website and insert it into a generic application statement.
 Show us how our interests and yours intersect.
 Applicants who have read at least some of our work should have a better sense of whether and why Brown might be a good fit.
 (This will obviously be true for applications you make elsewhere as well).

 Graduate applicants often ask what we look for in prospective students, and whether there are any minum requirements for GRE scores, undergraduate and Masters GPA, etc.

 We look for evidence that applicants have the intellectual capacity to do excellent scholarly work, as well as the requisite preliminary training, skills and personal traits to complete a Ph.D. program in a timely manner, and go on to a productive professional academic life.
 We also look for evidence that students are appropriately prepared to work in their particular areas of interest, including sufficient preliminary language training.
 To gauge your qualifications and preparation, we pay particular attention to your recommendations, and your personal statement.
 We also give considerable weight to your prior academic work, and to GRE scores, particularly the verbal and analytical scores.